voedger/voedger-docs/concepts/motivation.md

 ![Modern Tech Stack](../images/stack.png)

 We could have built our system using components from this stack.
-It would take man-years to develop - we agreed to invest these resources, as did our colleagues from other POS providers.
+It would take man-years to develop and we had agreed to invest these resources, as did our colleagues from other POS providers.
 However, during the analysis and research process, we got the idea that we could create a "generic engine" that meets the requirements above.
 This engine would not only enable us to build our POS system but also allow us to bring a new product to the market.
 This product would enable the development of systems with similar requirements in a significantly shorter time, potentially up to 10 times faster than using just the Modern Tech Stack.

 We shared this idea with colleagues from other companies, and they agreed to invest in the development of this engine.